Discover more from tech for good

 As for the second part of the model, it involves the act of simulating a credible environment in which the agents will be put into test.
 Each agent will have its own environment and will start off with their self-declared variables.
 These variables will change over time as the reinforcement learning algorithms aim to optimize for the utility function specified by the central agent.
 The result of running this scenario will offer us different values of the imputed variables and a new value for the output of the utility function.

 Now the self-regulating function of an auction model's truthfulness comes into play.
 We compare both the variables provided by the agents and the final variables obtained from running the reinforcement learning scenarios.
-If the difference between these two sets of variables is very small, it means the agents were honest and competent—they accurately predicted the impact they would have in a given scenario.
+If the difference between these two sets of variables is small, it means the agents were honest and competent—they accurately predicted the impact they would have in a given scenario.
 If the difference is large, it suggests the agents were either dishonest or failed to access how impactful they could be given a number of resources.

 The advantages of this model consists in running impossible scenarios.
 In the real world the resources allocated to charities is very limited and they constantly have to make difficult decisions in how to allocate these resources.
 It’s hardly ever possible to run experiments to figure out what’s the best way of distributing these resources because it’s so costly to do so.
 This approach has some advantages inherited from it’s highly analytical profile.
 The fact that the exact same environment will be used for all competing agents adds a degree of fairness to the process, allowing them to compete on an equal footing.
 It also makes it easy to test the same agents through many different kinds of scenarios.
 This model's purpose is to bridge the gap between policy makers or people allocating resources and their future impacts.

 However, the disadvantages of this approach are manifold.
-No model is able to predict accurately diverse and complex human settings like the ones in which NGOs act.
+No model is able to predict accurately diverse and complex human settings like the ones in which non-profit act.
 The data and models are incomplete, and the individuals often primarily responsible for building them have a very narrow perspective of the scenarios and realities they're modeling.
 Therefore, the aim of this work is not to serve as an oracle offering a clear vision of the future, but rather as another information source for those making extremely difficult decisions.

 References